The Scholarly Kitchen Hires a Sous Chef

-Lettie Y. Conrad, Ph.D., is an independent researcher and consultant, leveraging a variety of R&D methods to drive product strategy and evidence-based decisions.
-Lettie’s specialties sit at the intersection of information experience and digital product design.
-As VP and Lead Analyst for scholarly communications at Outsell, Inc., Lettie is bringing more than 20 years’ industry experience to information, data, and analytics providers.
-She also serves as Product Experience Architect for LibLynx and is an active volunteer with the Society for Scholarly Publishing, among other organizations.
-Read more about Lettie on LinkedIn, ORCID or Twitter.
+Lettie Y. Conrad, Ph.D., is an independent researcher and consultant, leveraging a variety of methods to drive human-centric product strategy and evidence-based decisions.
+Lettie currently serves as Product Experience Architect for LibLynx as well as a part-time lecturer for San Jose State’s School of Information.
+Lettie is Deputy Editor for The Scholarly Kitchen and an active volunteer with the Society for Scholarly Publishing and the Association for Information Science and Technology.
+Read more about Lettie on LinkedIn, ORCID, and Bluesky.

 Volunteer organizers reflect on SSP’s upcoming 2023 New Directions seminar — early bird registration closes September 8th!